ridvandemir/splunk-lab/README.md

 - For the Linux machines Ubuntu 22.04 and for the Windows machine Windows 10 were installed on VirtuelBox as virtual machines.
 - As a network ‘NAT Network' was selected and static IP address was determined on each virtual machine.
 - After installing virtual machines, I saw that they were reachable with the ‘ping’ command.
-- Splunk Enterprise was installed as Seach Head and Indexer on the Linux machine to monitor the logs.
+- Splunk Enterprise was installed as Indexer and Seach Head on the Linux machine to monitor the logs.
 - Universal Forwarder was installed on Linux and Windows 10 machine to send logs to Splunk.

-2-Splunk Forwarder on Linux machines
-- First, I changed the IP address to static IP.
-  - sudo nano /etc/netplan/00-installer-config.yaml
-  - IP:192.168.2.10, IP:192.168.2.11
-- I installed Splunk Forwarder and ran it.
-  - sudo dpkg -i <splunkforwarder.deb folder>
-  - sudo –u splunkfwd bash #I switched to splunkfwd user
-  - $SPLUNK_HOME/bin/splunk start –accept-license
-- I activated 'boot start'.
-  - sudo $SPLUNK_HOME/bin/splunk enable boot-start -user splunkfwd
-- I planed to monitor scripted inputs from first Linux machine and security logs from second Linux machine.
-For this purpose, I created inputs.conf and outputs.conf under $SPLUNK_HOME/etc/apps/lab/local directory for each of them.
-I created this 'lab' under apps to manage forwarding effectively.
-We should also remember to place scripts under $SPLUNK_HOME/etc/apps/lab/bin directory.
-I used a random log generating script for this lab.

-3-Splunk Forwarder on Windows machine
-- First, I changed the IP address to static IP.
-  - Internet Settings>Change Adapter Options>Ethernet>Properties>IPv4 Properties>Manual
-  - IP:192.168.2.12
-- I installed Splunk Forwarder
-  - Receiving Server> Host/IP: 192.168.2.20, Port:9997
-- I then configured inputs.conf under $SPLUNK_HOME/etc/apps/lab/local directory

-4-Indexer
+2-Indexer
 - First, I changed the IP address to static IP.
   - sudo nano /etc/netplan/00-installer-config.yaml
   - IP:192.168.2.20